StuartCox3107/iGrow/README.md

 This is a site for vegetable gardeners.
 Each gardener will have an individual profile that allows them to record information about the vegetables they have grown.
-Initially they wil record the planting details, then as the plant grows during the season they will record notes on the growing, finally they will record notes on the harvesting.
+Initially they wil record the planting details, then as the plant grows during the season, they will record notes on the growing.
+Finally they will record notes on the harvesting.
 The idea is that they will be able to have a record that allows them to learn from past mistakes and problems and become better gardeners.
 As results are very dependent on individual growing circumstances there will be no sharing of experiences with other users.